Cicely Saunders: Medical ethics

 Saunders was instrumental in the history of UK medical ethics.
 She was an advisor to Andrew Mephem whose report led the Rev. Edward Shotter to set up the London Medical Group (LMG), a forerunner of the Society for the Study of Medical Ethics, later the Institute of Medical Ethics.
 She gave one of the first LMG lectures on the subject of pain, developing the talk into "The Nature and Management of Terminal pain" by 1972.

 This went on to be one of the most often repeated and requested lectures of the LMG and other such Medical Groups that sprung up around Great Britain, where it was often given as their inaugural lecture.
 Her talk on the care of the dying patient was printed by the LMG in its series 'Documentation in Medical Ethics, a forerunner of the Journal of Medical Ethics.

 She strongly opposed voluntary euthanasia.
 This was partly because of her Christian faith, but she also argued that it is never needed, because effective pain control is always possible.
 She did, however, accept that both sides in the euthanasia debate were against unnecessary pain and the loss of personal dignity.

 Total pain

 Saunders introduced the idea of "total pain", which included physical, emotional, social, and spiritual distress.

 Death

 Saunders developed breast cancer but still continued to work.
 She died aged 87 in 2005 at St Christopher's Hospice.
-To mark what would have been her 100th birthday, Google honoured her with a Google Doodle.

-Biography
+Biographies

-She is the subject of a biography, Cicely Saunders: A Life and Legacy, published in 2018 to mark the 100th anniversary of her birth.
+She is the subject of a biography, Cicely Saunders: A Life and Legacy, published in 2018 to mark the 100th anniversary of her birth, and of the biographical novel Di cosa è fatta la speranza.
+Il romanzo di Cicely Saunders by Emmanuel Exitu, published in Italy by Bompiani editore.